VictoriaFC/scream-streams/README.md

 - Add links to sites where you can watch the movie
 - Give users the ability to leave a review
 - Create a games tab that takes you to simple but spooky games!

+## Reflection

+- This project was a fun way to practice React, Cypress, OOP, Modular programming, fetch, Github, Git workflow, CSS and team collaboration.
+Pre-planning and mapping out what we wanted to achieve was instrumental in finishing this project on time.
+Although we started out with a goal to work on atomic commits, we found that this is still an area of opportunity for us.
+A success we had was creating functionality for login, logout, and sign up.
+We both learned more about the backend by creating an API contract to connect to an API that allowed us to personalize our page to be only Horror movies.
+Overall this project was extremely fun and also challenged us to think outside the box.

 ## Creators